Withdrawal of United States troops from Iraq (2020–2021)

 In July 2021, President Joe Biden announced that he would end the U.S. combat mission in Iraq by the end of 2021, with remaining U.S. troops serving in an advisory and assistance role.
 The U.S. combat mission formally concluded on 9 December 2021, with 2,500 U.S. troops remaining in the country.
-As of 30 December 2022, the number of American forces in Iraq is estimated at about 2,000 soldiers deployed mainly in Al Asad Airbase, Camp Victory and Al-Harir Air Base.
+As of March 15, 2023, the number of American forces in Iraq was still approximately 2,500 soldiers, deployed mainly in Baghdad and the north of the country.

 Background

 The United States completed its prior withdrawal of troops in December 2011, concluding the Iraq War.
 In June 2014, the United States formed Combined Joint Task Force – Operation Inherent Resolve (CJTF-OIR) and re-intervened at the request of the Iraqi government due to the rise of the Islamic State of Iraq and the Levant (ISIL).
 Iran also intervened in Iraq in June 2014.
 On 9 December 2017, Iraq declared victory against ISIL, concluding the 2013–2017 War in Iraq and commencing the latest ISIL insurgency in Iraq.

 In May 2019, four merchant ships were attacked by limpet mines in the Gulf of Oman.
 Tensions rose between the United States and the Islamic Republic of Iran, after the United States blamed Iran's Islamic Revolutionary Guard Corps for the incident.
 In June 2019, a nearly-identical incident occurred involving two merchant ships.
 In December 2019, the United States began discussing with Iraq about plans to withdraw from certain bases.
 That same month, the K-1 Air Base was attacked, resulting in one American fatality and six injuries.
 The United States claimed that Kata'ib Hezbollah, an Iranian proxy group, was responsible for the attack.
 The United States responded by conducting airstrikes in Iraq and Syria against Kata'ib Hezbollah locations.

 On 31 December 2019 through 1 January 2020, the United States Embassy in Baghdad was attacked in response to the airstrikes.
 On 3 January 2020, the United States conducted an airstrike that killed Iranian Major General Qasem Soleimani and Kata'ib Hezbollah commander Abu Mahdi al-Muhandis.
 Iraq protested that the airstrike violated their sovereignty.